julianlam/feps/fep/a4ed/fep-a4ed.md

 FEP-a4ed (The Fediverse Enhancement Proposal Process) is a living document and can be updated despite having the `FINAL` status.

 Anyone can propose a change to FEP-a4ed (or other documents related to the FEP process) using any method listed in `SUBMISSION.md` file.
-The change must be approved by at least two editors (one of them could be the submitter).
-For any part of the FEP process, there must be a sufficient number of editors who agreed to do the maintenance work.
-Changes should not be accepted before at least 1 month passes after the last update, to give editors and the community time to review them and provide feedback.
+The change must be approved by at least two facilitators (one of them could be the submitter).
+For any part of the FEP process, there must be a sufficient number of facilitators who agreed to do the maintenance work.
+Changes should not be accepted before at least 1 month passes after the last update, to give facilitators and the community time to review them and provide feedback.

-Minor changes (i.e. a correction of a typo or of a broken link) can be accepted immediately after getting two approvals from editors.
+Minor changes (i.e. a correction of a typo or of a broken link) can be accepted immediately after getting two approvals from facilitators.

 ## History

 The process and format described in this proposal is influenced by other community driven documentation efforts such as the BitTorrent Enhancement Proposal Process [BEP-1], Scheme Request for Implementation [SRFI] and the IETF RFC Series [RFC-8729].

 ## References